shieldworks/aegis-web/versions/v0.15.6/production.md

-Even when you encrypt `etcd` at rest using a **KMS** (*which is the most robust method proposed [in the Kubernetes guides][kms]*), an attacker can still impersonate `etcd` and decrypt the secrets: As long as you provide the correct encrypted DEK to KMS, the KMS will more than happy to decrypt that DEK with its KEK and provide a plain text secret to the attacker.
+Even when you encrypt `etcd` at rest using a **KMS** (*which is the most robust method proposed [in the Kubernetes guides][kms]*), an attacker can still impersonate `etcd` and decrypt the secrets: As long as you provide the correct encrypted DEK to KMS, the KMS will be more than happy to decrypt that DEK with its KEK and provide a plain text secret to the attacker.

 ##### Secure Your House Before Securing Your Jewelry